JonesKwameOsei/Terraform-Infrastructure-as-Code/README.md

 # Deploying AWS Resources with Infrastructure as Code (IaC)
-In our privious [project](https://github.com/JonesKwameOsei/AWSCloud), we demonstrated how infrastrature can be built with scripts on the **command line interface**.
+In my previous [project](https://github.com/JonesKwameOsei/AWSCloud), I demonstrated how infrastructure can be built with scripts on the **command line interface**.
 In this project, we will utilise **infrastructure as a code (IaC)** to build and deploy infrastructure in the cloud.
 Infrastructure as Code (IaC) is a modern approach to managing and provisioning infrastructure through code, rather than manually configuring and maintaining it.
 IaC treats infrastructure as software, enabling automation, consistency, and version control.

-IaC involves defining the infrastructure components, such as servers, networks, and storage, in machine-readable files.
+IaC involves defining infrastructure components in machine-readable files, such as servers, networks, and storage.
 These files contain the configuration and deployment instructions for the infrastructure.
-IaC tools then use these files to automate the provisioning, configuration, and management of the infrastructure.
+IaC tools then use these files to automate the infrastructure's provisioning, configuration, and management.

 IaC offers several benefits, including: